How collective asperity detachments nucleate slip at frictional interfaces

-A typical stress-strain response is shown in Fig.~\ref{fig:typical}(a).
-The system first responds elastically, followed by a steady-state stick-slip behaviour (highlighted in grey).
-The stick-slip phase consists of loading intervals punctuated by macroscopic slip during which all blocks yield many times, on average causing the stress to drop from $\sigma_n$ to $\sigma_c$.
+A typical stress--strain response is shown in Fig.~\ref{fig:typical}(a).
+The system first responds elastically, followed by a steady state stick-slip behaviour (highlighted in grey).
+The stick-slip phase consists of loading intervals punctuated by macroscopic slip during which all blocks yield many times, on average causing the stress to drop from $\sigma_n$ to $\sigma_c$ (see Fig.~\ref{fig:typical}(a)).
 Such macroscopic slips are fracture-like, as supported by the time evolution that presents a ballistic propagation front, that travels at a super-shear velocity, consistent with the recent experiments \citep{Rubinstein2004,Ben-David2010,Svetlizky2014,Svetlizky2016}, see Appendix~\ref{sec:response}.

 As in experiments \citep{Johnson2013}, we observe microscopic activity during the loading phases.
 It corresponds to events that failed to nucleate macroscopic slip, and as such are important to analyse.
 The distribution of slip sizes $\tilde{S}$, defined as the total number of times that blocks yield during an event shows a clear separation in two types of events: \emph{macroscopic slips} at $\tilde{S} \gg N$ (indicating that blocks have yielded many times), and \emph{avalanches} that occur during the loading phase\footnote{\emph{Macroscopic slips} are events in which all blocks yield at least once, and \emph{avalanches} are all other, localised, events.}; see Fig.~\ref{fig:typical}(c) and the sketch in Fig.~\ref{fig:typical}(b).
-However, the occurrence of the latter is too rare to be insightful.
+However, the occurrence of avalanches is too rare to be insightful.

-To gain more information about the avalanches, we manually trigger events at different stresses $\Delta_\sigma \equiv \sigma - \sigma_c$, by applying a shear displacement increment to a randomly selected block (see Appendix~\ref{sec:model}).
+To gain more information about the avalanches, we manually trigger events at different stresses $\Delta_\sigma \equiv \sigma - \sigma_c$, by locally applying a shear displacement perturbation to a randomly selected block along the weak layer (see Appendix~\ref{sec:model}).
 If all blocks were elastic, the displacement would simply snap back to the original equilibrium configuration.
 But for the elasto-plastic blocks an avalanche can be triggered, leading to a new equilibrium state.

 We first focus on $\Delta_\sigma=0$.
 The distribution of avalanches sizes, $P(S)$, is obtained by eliminating events that result in macroscopic slip (defined as an event in which all $N$ blocks yielded at least once).
 Strikingly, we find a power law distribution of avalanches at $\sigma = \sigma_c$: